filiperomero2/ViralUnity/README.md

     git clone https://github.com/filiperomero2/ViralUnity.git
     cd viralunity/
-    mamba create -n viralunity
+    conda create -n viralunity
-    mamba activate viralunity
+    conda activate viralunity
-    mamba env update -n viralunity --file environment.yml pip install .
+    conda env update -n viralunity --file environment.yml pip install .

 Tip: On macOS (with chips m1 or later), one may need to further configure the environment before installing dependencies:

-    mamba create -n viralunity
+    conda create -n viralunity
-    mamba activate viralunity
+    conda activate viralunity
     conda config --env --set subdir osx-64
-    mamba env update -n viralunity --file environment.yml pip install .
+    conda env update -n viralunity --file environment.yml pip install .

 It is a good practice to verify whether all required dependencies (available on envs/vu_dependecies.yml) are available before running the pipeline.
-In case any installation fail, try re-installing separetely on the command line with mamba.
+In case any installation fail, try re-installing separetely on the command line with conda.
 On certain systems, it might be necessary to manually set conda channels priority.

 ## Usage